 Why take this course?
 Along with 201, it builds vocabulary and algebraic tools to describe and understand phenomena in the natural world, and improves analytic and problem solving skills which are valuable in many disciplines.

-Prerequisites & Placement Info: Although it does not rely on the mathematical topics taught in the calculus sequence, this course does rely on the independent problem solving skills whose development are a main focus of 104 in particular.
+Prerequisites & Placement Info: Although it does not rely on the mathematical topics taught in the calculus sequence, this course does rely on the independent problem solving skills whose development are a main focus of our single variable calculus courses.
 Prior experience with vectors and functions of two or three variables is very helpful but not required, and so taking 201 before 202 is a good idea if you need both.

 Who takes this course?
 Most students in this course are first- or second-year students who consider majoring in one of the sciences or engineering.
 More mathematically inclined economics majors will take this course along with 201.

 - You already took a linear algebra course in high school or at a local college, and so you want to place out of MAT202.
 Many students in 201/202 have had prior experience with some multivariable calculus and/or linear algebra, but very rarely with the same depth and thoroughness.
 Most students will find that the sample problems are much more sophisticated than problems they have encountered in high school.
 You may want to consider 203/204 instead, which requires an intense commitment and interest in deeper understanding of the subject and its applications.

 - How much work is this course?
 We expect that the weekly problem sets will take at least 3 hours to complete, although this can vary quite a lot for individual students, and this is only the beginning!
 The exams often include more challenging problems which require complex analytic skills.
 Learning to think independently and creatively in a mathematical setting takes time and lots of practice.
 To do well on math exams, you need to work through a lot of extra problems from past exams and quizzes.
 All in all, you should be ready to spend at least 10 hours per week working outside of class.